NHS Figures Show 2000 People Still Detained In Mental Health Hospitals 10 Years On From Winterbourne View Care Scandal

 During his time in hospital Elliot has spent significant time in isolation.
 The Trust recently said Elliot should be assessed to see if he should be under the care of forensic services.
 However, Beckii said an independent review recommended steps should be taken to draw up a community care package for Elliot.

 A further assessment is now set to be held, the family told Elliot’s legal team.

 Expert Opinion“The first-hand account we have heard from the family about what’s has happened to Elliot is very worrying and we’re now investigating these concerns and how the legal process can help Elliot.

 “Understandably all the family wants is what’s best for Elliot.
 We call on the Trust to work with the family to reach an agreement over his care, which the family believe should be in the community as this would give him the best quality of life.”
-Kirsty Stuart - Associate Solicitor
+Kirsty Stuart - Senior Associate Solicitor